-Trees are among the most important natural resources on Earth.
+Trees are among the most important natural resources on earth.
 Without them, this planet wouldn’t be inhabitable.
 All living creatures need trees to survive, and trees want sunlight, nutrients, and water to live healthy lives.
 There are many more fascinating facts about trees to learn, but a wonderful place to begin is using a tree’s basic anatomy.
 Continue reading to find out the 4 basic sections of a tree and the way they operate together to support healthier growth.

-A tree’s leaves are what we detect the most.
+A tree’s leaves are what we see the most.
 Their lovely springtime blooms bring new greenery to our surrounding environments.
 From leaves and flowers, to fruits and nuts, the yields of a canopy are frequently revered parts of trees.
 But leaves serve a lot bigger purpose than aesthetics; they are the food factories of the shrub.
-The green color we see in leaves is the result of a chemical named Chlorophyll.
+The green color we see in leaves is the result of a chemical named chlorophyll.
 This procedure is known as photosynthesis, and the two trees and living animals want it to survive.
 Without it, trees couldn’t give the much-need oxygen we want!

 Behind tree foliage, you’ll find its branches and twigs.
 They develop and outward from the tree trunk, and provide a supportive base for leaves and other yields.
 But they also play important role in transferring nutrients and water back and forth from the back and the canopy.